 “You girls walk on the trail behind me.
 Maybe we’ll see those little green singers tonight,” Cindy’s Daddy instructed.
 “Listen on the way, and see what else you hear, and see if you can guess what it is.
 Don’t talk, though.
 You’ll just have to think about what the sound might be, or you will frighten the frogs away before we get to the pond.”
 As Cindy’s Daddy led the way, the girls were delighted with some of the night sights and sounds.
-A horse in the pasture flicked its tail at flies, and stomped its hooves for extra measure.
-Fire flies, or “lightening bugs,” as Cindy knew them, blinked their light all over the night.
+A horse in the pasture flicked its tail at flies and stomped its hooves for extra measure.
+Fireflies, or “lightning bugs,” as Cindy knew them, blinked their light all over the night.
 Crickets made their squeaky, raspy sound in the tall grasses.
 A Whippoorwill called, “whip-or-will, whip-or-will” in the distance; then its mate answered back.
 The birds continued their conversation while the girls enjoyed listening in.
 A Hoot Owl called out its “Whoo-oo, Whoo-oo.”
 Then they heard the sigh of its wings and saw its dark shadow in the sky as it glided through the air, heading for a meal it had spotted somewhere nearby.
 As they neared the pond and hid in the brush at the edge, they could still hear a few frogs singing.
 Some of the frogs had hushed, and a few had plopped into the water when they were intruded upon by Cindy, her Daddy, and Susie.
 Now they wanted to sit still and wait until more of the frogs came back out to join the others.

 Cindy and Susie only had to wait a little while before they heard more frogs come out of their bashful hiding.
 They smiled at one another as they could imagine the little singers with their green “tuxedos,” and bright white “shirts” lined up on the dam of the pond; just at the water’s edge in case they needed to quickly escape again.
-Soon they heard an assortment of croaks so many different pitches and textures, it truly sounded like a symphony of nature.
+Soon they heard an assortment of croaks, so many different pitches and textures it truly sounded like a symphony of nature.
 The smaller frogs had a high sound that sounded a lot like, “knee deep, knee deep” and the larger bullfrogs had a lower sound that was a lot like, “whomple, whomple.”
 There were also frogs with voices in between the others whose call sounded like, “greeeeet, greeeeet.”
-It sounded much like a choir in which there are people whose voices are high, and some whose voices are low, and even some whose voices are medium in sound.
+It sounded much like a choir in which there are people whose voices are high, some whose voices are low, and even others whose voices are medium in sound.
 They smiled at one another and wondered what, or “who,” the director might be.

-Finally Cindy’s Daddy whispered, “Come on; it’s time to go back home.
+Finally, Cindy’s Daddy whispered, “Come on; it’s time to go back home.
 The moon has moved almost all the way across the sky.
-We have to go now while we can still see by the moon light.”
-Regretfully, they all quietly bid the chorus line good-bye; until another time.
+We have to go now while we can still see by the moonlight.”
+Regretfully, they all quietly bid the chorus line goodbye; until another time.

 Cindy, along with Susie, quietly stood and followed her Daddy back up the cow trail.
 The frogs hushed when they heard them get up from their secret hiding place.
 As the friends got about halfway back up the trail, they heard the shy frogs singing them the rest of the way home, “Whomple; Knee-deep, “Greeeeet.”